Miss Planet International: MPI 2022 Issue

 The 2022 event, scheduled to be held in Uganda, was cancelled due to a lack of support from some countries.
 The originally planned coronation night on November 19 for the pageant was rescheduled due to tensions in Uganda sparked by an Ebola outbreak.
-These circumstances led local organizers to delay the competition, which the representative of the Philippines Herlene Nicole Budol wasn't initially expected to participate in.
+These circumstances led local organizers to delay the competition, which the representative of the Philippines Herlene Budol wasn't initially expected to participate in.
 The current national license holder of the pageant, Wilbert Tolentino from the Philippines, initiated the claim that MPI broke the agreement while he was the licensee holder at that time.

 MPI 2024 Issue

 Chelsea Mandizha, representing the United Kingdom, was disqualified from a competition at the time due to allegations of physical aggression toward other contestants and misconduct toward staff and later that night the organizers announced that both of them could continue competing.
 During the live telecast of the 2024 edition, Miss Jordan, a finalist, walked off the stage.
 She alleged racism within the pageant, a claim that has generated significant attention and sparked widespread discussion among those involved in the competition.

-Miss Planet Cambodia, Det Sreynad, withdrew from the Miss Planet International final held in Phnom Penh, citing health issues as the reason for her decision.
+Miss Planet Cambodia, Sreyneat Det, withdrew from the Miss Planet International final held in Phnom Penh, citing health issues as the reason for her decision.
 The announcement, initially made through a now-deleted social media post, was later confirmed by the event organizers.
-Following her withdrawal, the organizers appointed the competition's runner-up, Khon Sovansonita, as her replacement.
+Following her withdrawal, the organizers appointed the competition's runner-up, Sovansonita Khon, as her replacement.
 Sovansonita expressed her commitment to representing Cambodia on the international stage during the event.

 The contest was accused of renting 70 outfits from a Vietnamese designer but failing to return them.